-An plant modernisation project to upgrade the Romanian infrastructure, which is supposed to be finalised by 2023
+Through a plant modernisation project, the Romanian infrastructure will have a serious upgrade.
+The project is supposed to be finalised by 2023

 By Daniel Preda and Cristian Ionica, Apa Serv Valea Jiului SA

 The water treatment plant Valea de Pesti is the main source of drinking water for more than 100,000 people, representing around 80 % of the total population in the area in Jiu Valley, an area in the southern part of the historical Transylvania region.
 The raw water comes from a 4.2 million cm3 storage lake, leaving this station via two DN800 main pipelines.
 Both pipelines narrow the diameter to DN600 after 11 km.
 The total length of these two lines are 33 km and 22 km respectively.

 This area is special as it was developed as an industrial mining area, and most of the people live in cities.
 The coverage area for drinking water and sewage is 99 %, which is much higher than the average value for the entire country.
 In 2011, a major project financed by EU funds started with the aim to rehabilitate and modernise Romania’s infrastructure.
 This project has many stages, and it is supposed to be finalised in 2023.

 As the water treatment plant was never modernised since its construction in 1970, this EU program served a great opportunity of implementing new technologies, new materials and of assuring an optimisation of the entire station.
 The necessity of this investment was essential; the technical conditions of the stations’ equipment formed a real risk to the continuity of drinking water supply for a great part of the population.
 In a worst case scenario, instead of having continuous water supply, they could face as little as four hours per day.
 Moreover, new technologies and materials would help raising the quality of the drinking water served to the population, and would benefit a process of reutilising the secondary products resulting from the water treatment process.